sureshvenkatesan/jas_helm_install/README.md

 ```

-Once your cluster is all enabled, you can install the JPD platform using values.yaml that can be generated as explained in next section.
+Once your cluster is all enabled, you can install the Jfrog platform using values.yaml that can be generated as explained in next section.

 ---
 ## Steps to generate the helm values.yaml for the JPD installation

+**Prerequisites:**
 Please download the  python script to merge values.yaml files with best effort to preserve comments, formatting,
 and order of items from https://github.com/Aref-Riant/yaml-merger-py